syscoin-core/syscoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 Failing to follow this advice may trigger the upgrade warning system of all BIP9 compliant nodes on the network, which will be very disruptive.

-For miners that allow bitcoind to set the block version automatically, no further action is required.
+For miners that allow syscoind to set the block version automatically, no further action is required.
 Please note it will keep generating blocks with version 0x20000001 until block #419328 at which point is will automatically unset bit 0.

 ## With regard to the nLockTime field of the generation transaction